roddicki/phonegap-play-audio/README.md

 ## Usage
 Create a new phonegap project using Phonegap cli or desktop app.
-Replace the www directory with this working repository (complete with audio text files).
+Replace the www directory with this working repository (it includes test audio files).

 audio-player.js file should be added to index.html